 Data veracity: Data veracity is all about making data more accurate so it can be used to make better business decisions.
 This will help insurance companies fight fraud and identify potential threats before they happen.

-Frictionless business: Frictionless business will help insurance companies expand their partner networks and take their legacy systems into the future.
-This application of AI is going to give customers more policy options from partner providers.
+Frictionless business: AI has the ability to better help businesses learn consumer habits, make valuable recommendations and simplify how their products are categorized and promoted.
+In other words, AI helps remove the friction in consumerism.
+This might help insurance companies expand their partner networks and take their legacy systems into the future.
+This application of AI could give customers more policy options from partner providers.

 Intelligent distribution systems: With intelligent distribution systems, insurance companies will be able to upgrade their IT infrastructure.
 That’s going to be a game changer for mobile apps, online tools and more user-friendly website experiences.